Nevada presidential caucuses

-The Nevada presidential caucuses were an electoral event in which citizens met in precinct caucuses to elect delegates to the corresponding county conventions.
-The 2020 Nevada caucuses were the last held in the state before the state legislature signed a law which abolished the Nevada Caucus and replaced it with a Primary.
-There are 17 counties in Nevada and so there are 17 conventions.
-The county conventions then select delegates to Nevada's State Convention, which then choose delegates for the presidential nominating conventions.
+The Nevada presidential caucuses are an electoral event in which citizens met in precinct caucuses to elect delegates to the corresponding county conventions.
+In 2021, Harry Reid (former senator to NV) passed legislation (AB321) to include primaries in hopes of increasing voter turn-out.
+Nevada has for decades and still does have a caucus.
+The caucus is where the delegates receive the votes that will be carried to the National Convention and not the primaries.
+There are 17 counties in Nevada and the state has 26 delegates.

 The Nevada caucuses began in 1981.
 The Kerry/Dean caucus was held on February 14, 2004.
 In 2008 the DNC gave Nevada the official first in the west status reflecting the growing importance of the West as well as Nevada's electoral bellwether status.
 The 2008 Nevada caucuses were the third major electoral event in the nominating process for President of the United States.
 In 2016, the Democratic caucus was held on February 20 and the Republican caucus was held on February 23.

 History

 Prior to 1981, Nevada usually held primary elections, not caucuses, to choose delegates for the Democratic and Republican national convention.
 In both cases, these delegates then choose party nominees for the general presidential election.
 Many parties have held state level caucuses since the 1960s; however, 2008 was the first time both the Democratic and Republican parties held caucuses throughout the local (precinct), county, and state levels.

 While many states hold primary elections, relatively few states hold statewide, multilevel caucuses.
 Party leaders and state officials believed that switching from a primary election to a caucus would streamline Nevada's move to becoming an early contender in the nomination process.
 As a result of switching from a late presidential primary to an early caucus, Nevada has gained electoral prominence.

 Historically, New Hampshire's primary and Iowa's caucus have shared the electoral limelight, marking the beginning of the presidential campaign season.
 America's increasing ethnic diversity, urbanization, and geographic redistribution made influential political leaders come to the realization that New Hampshire and Iowa were not representative of the United States.
 Following the 2004 election, Senate Majority Leader Harry Reid began making a case for Nevada as the perfect American microcosm.
 Nevada's western location, significant minority population, and strong labor population demonstrating America's shifting population contributed to this illustration.

 Since 2008, the Nevada caucuses have been scheduled early in the nomination process (prior to Super Tuesday).
 By being one of the earlier states, most importantly, the first in the West, to hold elections of any sort, the state of Nevada has been placed in the national spotlight.
-Nevada has become the first state to vote in the West, the first primarily labor-based state to vote, and the first Hispanic state to vote.
+Nevada has become the first state to vote in the West, the first primarily labor-based state to vote, and the first state with a substantial Hispanic population to vote.
 Nevadans have gained electoral prominence as a direct result of switching from a late presidential primary to an early caucus.